 Thoughts aren’t enough to create emotions.
 We can have some thoughts pass through our mind and find them funny at times.
 Later, when we are looking at things from a different point of view, we feel differently about the same thing.
 The most embarrassing moment in high school is the worst nightmare of our lives that week.
 From the larger perspective of time, twenty years later, it becomes a source of joyful laughter.
 The history of the event is the same after 20 years.
 However, our perspective has changed over that time, and therefore so does our emotions.

 The quality of the emotion in terms of pleasure, or pain, that you create depends greatly on your point of view.
 The intensity of the emotions you create in that moment will depend on how much faith you have invested in the beliefs and assumptions supporting that thought.
 Faith in certain beliefs is the source of power behind your emotions.
 Recover your faith from the beliefs you have around a thought, and you can change the emotions you feel.

 Emotions stemming from our thoughts are a product of our point of view, underlying beliefs, and how much power we’ve put into them in the form of faith.
 If you are attempting to change your emotional state by changing only your thoughts, you are not going to have much success.
 Attempting to change emotions without changing your point of view, underlying assumptions, or investment of faith is likely to fail.
 That would be like building a chair with one leg and expecting it to support you.

 If you intend to change your emotional state, emotional reactions, and develop more happiness in your life, you will have to develop skills in changing point of view and recovering your faith from your false beliefs.
-Exercises for learning both of these skills are included in the Self Mastery audio program.
+Exercises for learning both of these skills are included in the Self Mastery Courses.